ENCLOSURES

 The ENCLOSURES programme sets out to further establish LHP as a dynamic site for heritage arts practice that deepens our connection with the landscape.
 It builds upon LHP’s arts programme which has already developed strong regional partnerships including Surrey Cultural Partnership, Surrey Hills National Landscape, the University of the Creative Arts and University of Surrey.

-Through the ENCLOSURES, LHP will actively engage local communities, while seeking to reach wider audiences through innovative programming.
+Through the ENCLOSURES programme, LHP will actively engage local communities, while seeking to reach wider audiences through innovative programming.

 Landmarks - Spoken Word Video: developed through interviews with local residents about their relationship to the landscape